-Everything Sucks: The best modern TV shows with nostalgic 90s soundtracks
+‘Everything Sucks!’: The best modern TV shows with nostalgic 90s soundtracks

 The 90s were a special time.
-Not only were we a lot younger and therefore had yet to be fully corrupted by the violent cynicism that flows through our veins today, but there was also a hec of a lot of decent chart music that had not yet been overrun by the likes of Taylor Swift, Rihanna, and whatever other sludge people call pop today.
+Not only were we a lot younger and less cynical, but there was also a heck of a lot of decent chart music that had not yet been overrun by the likes of Taylor Swift, Rihanna, and whatever other sludge people call pop music today.
 While we might remember the decade like it was yesterday, the fact is that it has been many years since Beanie Babies and jelly shoes were all the rage.

-This Is England ’90 (2015)
+This is England ’90 (2015)

-In this spinoff season of Shane Meadows’s skinhead drama This Is England, we get to see Shaun (Thomas Turgoose) and the gang in a whole new set of devastating dramas, all the while donning bucket hats, listening to The Stone Roses, and dabbling in the latest drug trend, ecstasy.
+In this spinoff season of Shane Meadows’s skinhead drama This is England, we get to see Shaun (Thomas Turgoose) and the gang in a whole new set of devastating dramas, all the while donning bucket hats, listening to The Stone Roses, and dabbling in the latest drug trend, ecstasy.

-Everything Sucks (2018)
+Everything Sucks!
+(2018)

-We’re still totally butthurt that Netflix decided to axe Everything Sucks after just one season, the show about two groups of high school misfits – an audiovisual club and a drama club – as they collide in 1996 Oregon.
+We’re still totally butthurt that Netflix decided to axe Everything Sucks! after just one season, the show about two groups of high school misfits – an audiovisual club and a drama club – as they collide in 1996 Oregon.
 Not only was the 90s coming-of-age dramedy a loving throwback to the decade that echoed many of our childhoods, but the show also provided nostalgia via its wicked 90s soundtrack.

 My Mad Fat Diary (2013 – 2015)

 My Mad Fat Diary brings with it all the fashions and trends of the decade along with a soundtrack that is packed full of 90s gems that’ll make you want to barricade yourself in your bedroom, put on your headphones, and listen to vinyl all day long.
 Highlights include “Setting Sun” by the Chemical Brothers, “Sorted for E’s & Wizz” by Pulp, and “Friday I’m in Love” by The Cure.

 Halt and Catch Fire (2014 – 2017)

-This stunningly underrated TV show started off its narrative depicting a fictionalized insider’s view of the personal computer revolution in the 80s, but later moves onto the growth of the World Wide Web in the early 90s.
+This stunningly underrated TV show started off its narrative depicting a fictionalized insider’s view of the personal computer revolution in the 80s, but later moves on to the growth of the World Wide Web in the early 90s.

-Fresh Off The Boat (2015 – )
+Fresh Off the Boat (2015 – )

 We’re stoked to see Nahnatchka Khan’s comedy show Fresh Off the Boat has been renewed for a fifth season, about a Taiwanese family as they make their way in America during the 90s.
 Starring Hudson Yang (The Sisterhood of Night), Randall Park (The Interview), and Constance Wu (Sound of My Voice), it is the first American TV sitcom starring an Asian-American family to air on American network primetime since the early 90s.

 Surviving Jack (2014)

 Surviving Jack follows an emotionally distant father (Christopher Meloni) as he takes more of an active role in the lives of his two teenage kids when his wife goes back to law school.
-While the comedy was axed after just one season, it was relatively well-received by the critics, with many citing its 90s time frame as providing some of the show’s few amusing moments.
+While the comedy was axed after just one season, it was relatively well received by the critics, with many citing its 90s time frame as providing some of the show’s few amusing moments.